 OVERTAKING OTHER RIDERS

-“ON THE INSIDE” If you are about to overtake another cyclist, shout this if you are going to pass on the inside (i.e. the nearside, left in this country).
+“ON THE INSIDE” If you are about to pass another cyclist, shout this if you are going to pass on the inside (i.e. the nearside).
 If you hear this, let the other rider(s) pass.

-“ON THE OUTSIDE” If you are about to overtake another cyclist, shout this if you are going to pass on the outside (i.e. the offside, right in this country).
+“ON THE OUTSIDE” If you are about to overtake another cyclist, shout this if you are going to pass on the outside (i.e. the offside).
 If you hear this, let the other rider(s) pass.

 AT ROAD JUNCTIONS